Hormone Replacement Therapy

 How does one know whether they are receiving adequate amounts of replacement hormones?

 Blood tests determine deficiencies.
-Blood tests also determine whether adequate replacement has been prescribed.
+Blood tests also determine whether adequate replacements have been prescribed.
 All people will absorb, assimilate and respond to hormones differently than others.
 If the proper level (therefore, tissue level) is not achieved, then the full benefit of hormone replacement is not realized.
 We want hormone levels to be optimal and protective.

 What about estrogen blockers and osteoporosis drugs?